 International Centre for Language Revitalisation

-The International Centre for Language Revitalisation (ICLR) is a revolutionary space where academics, researchers, students and practitioners in the field of community, minoritised, and endangered language revitalisation can collaborate, exchange ideas and learn from the experiences of other groups working for the rejuvenation of their languages.
+The Centre is a revolutionary space where academics, researchers, students and practitioners in the field of community, minoritised, and endangered language revitalisation can collaborate, exchange ideas and learn from the experiences of other groups working for the rejuvenation of their languages.

 The need for new empowering and technologically-based dialogues and engagements with local communities, in as many different contexts as possible, is urgent at a time when traditional economics and cultures are being further exposed to the assimilatory effects of globalisation.

-The ICLR was conceptualised and developed in response to international inquiries and requests from language revitalisation groups interested in the work being developed by Te Ipukarea for the Māori language.
+The Centre was conceptualised and developed in response to international inquiries and requests from language revitalisation groups interested in the work being developed by Te Ipukarea for the Māori language.

-The ICLR also aims to be a space where Indigenous epistemologies and world-views are nurtured within the academic realm.
+The Centre also aims to be a space where Indigenous epistemologies and world-views are nurtured within the academic realm.

 In order to support and promote the work of language revitalisation efforts worldwide, the International Centre for Language Revitalisation have set key goals that will guide the Centres work.